gustavNdamukong/BattleGame-PHPCLI/README.md

 A PHP command line application that simulates a battle between two combatants

 # Combatant	Types And Properties
-There	are	3	types	of	combatant:	swordsman,	brute	and	grappler.
+There	are	3	types	of	combatant:	Swordsman,	Brute	and	Grappler.
 Each	type	has	strengths	and weaknesses.
 At	the	start	of	a	battle,	when	combatants	are	created,	every	property	must	be randomly	determined	between	the	maximum	and	minimum	values	allowed	for	that	type.